Configure Page Model API

 There is no difference in configuring an SPA Channel from other channels.
 Please follow the Experience manager documentation.
 However, please note that the Experienace Manager SPA Integration feature is available only to Bloomreach Experience Manager customers.

-Sometimes, you might want SPAs on an external server to consume JSON resources from Page Model JSON API.
-For example, you could run an external node.js server for SPAs which needs to consume JSON resources from Page Model JSON API residing on HST delivery tier web application.
-As those reside in different domains, you must set additional CORS headers on HST delivery tier web application.
-HST provides easy ways to configure additional custom response headers including CORS headers on virtual host, mount or even sitemap item level, by setting @hst:responseheaders (string multiple) property.
-See Hostname Matching, Mount Matching and SiteMapItem Matching pages for details.
+You may want SPAs on an external server to consume JSON resources from the Page Model JSON API.
+For example, you could run an external node.js server for SPAs which needs to consume JSON resources from Page Model JSON API residing in the HST delivery web application.
+As those reside in different domains, the appropriate CORS response headers must be set by the HST delivery tier web application.

 HST allows configuring additional custom response headers - including CORS headers - at virtual host, mount, or even sitemap item level, by setting the @hst:responseheaders (string multiple) property.
 This way you can set the Access-Control-Allow-Origin response header to a single host or to '*' to allow any origin.

 Alternatively, the @hst:allowedorigins property allows whitelisting multiple origins at virtual host level.
 This way, if a cross-origin request is made from a whitelisted origin, the Access-Control-Allow-Origin response header is automatically set to that origin.